Spatial-Data-Science-and-GEO-AI-Lab/GreenEx_Py/Documentation/get_streetview_GVI.md

 >> Parameters:

->> - point_of_interest_file *(string)* – the absolute or relative path to the file containing point or polygon geometries around and for which to compute the average GVI value.
+>> - point_of_interest *(string)* – either the absolute/relative path to the file or the geodataframe containing point or polygon geometries around and for which to compute the average GVI value.

 >> - access_token *(string)* – Mapillary API token that is required to access the streetview images of Mapillary.

 >> - crs_epsg *(int)* - optional, to be defined in case provided point of interest file has geographic CRS rather than projected.
 CRS will be transformed to the projected CRS that is specified.
 In case crs_epsg is not specified and CRS of file is geographic, CRS will be transformed to EPSG 3395 by default.

->> - polygon_type *(string {"neighbourhood", "house"})* - to be defined in case point_of_interest_file contains polygon geometries.
+>> - polygon_type *(string {"neighbourhood", "house"})* - to be defined in case point_of_interest contains polygon geometries.
 In case set to "neighbourhood", buffer_dist argument is optional and if not specified, GVI values will be calculated for road network locations within each polygon geometry.
 If set to "house", network will be retrieved from OpenStreetMap and based on buffer_dist if not provided.

->> - buffer_dist *(int)* – to be defined in case point_of_interest_file contains point geometries and optional in case point_of_interest_file contains polygon geometries, the point/polygon of interest surrounding distance in meters that should be considered when defining road network locations for calculating GVI values.
+>> - buffer_dist *(int)* – to be defined in case point_of_interest contains point geometries and optional in case point_of_interest contains polygon geometries, the point/polygon of interest surrounding distance in meters that should be considered when defining road network locations for calculating GVI values.

 >> - workers *(int)* – the maximum number of concurrent worker threads to use (i.e. simultaneous tasks that can be executed), providing control over the level of concurrency in the function.